 Christopher is a supporter of the BCSPCA.
 He regularly acts in animal cruelty matters before administrative tribunals and the courts.

-Before his admission to the British Columbia Bar (2001), Christopher completed a judicial law clerkship with the British Columbia Court of Appeal.
+Before his admission to the practice of law, Christopher completed a judicial law clerkship with the British Columbia Court of Appeal.

-Christopher is called to the bar in British Columbia, Alberta, the Northwest Territories and the Yukon.
-He acts for clients before the courts of all these jurisdictions.
+Christopher is called to the bar in British Columbia, Alberta, the Northwest Territories, and the Yukon.
+He is also licensed to practice in Ontario and other Canadian jurisdictions pursuant to the National Mobility Agreement (Federation of Law Societies).
+He acts for clients across Canada.

 In his spare time, Christopher enjoys cycling, spending time with his family, and hiking with his dog Murphy.